JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 Kotlin 2.0.10 are already available in the [Participate in the Kotlin Early Access Preview](https://kotlinlang.org/docs/eap.html) section.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-68257).

+### Deprecated old mode of multiplatform IDE import

+**What's the issue?**

+Before Kotlin 2.3.0, we supported multiple modes of multiplatform IDE import.
+Now, the older mode is deprecated, leaving only one mode available.
+Previously, the old mode was enabled using the `kotlin.mpp.import.enableKgpDependencyResolution=false`
+Gradle property.
+Using this property now triggers a deprecation warning.

+**What's the best practice now?**

+Remove the `kotlin.mpp.import.enableKgpDependencyResolution=false` Gradle property from your `gradle.properties` file.

+**When do the changes take effect?**

+Here's the planned deprecation cycle:

+* 2.3.0: report a warning when the `kotlin.mpp.import.enableKgpDependencyResolution=false` Gradle property is used

 ## Kotlin 1.9.0−1.9.25